QVPR/qut10_jackal/README.md

 ## Notes for working with the Jackal:
 - Workspaces are sourced within /etc/ros/setup.bash (needs root privilege to edit).
 This is called from the qut10_jackal package in catkin_ws (clearpath_scripts/ros-start), handled by the ros.service (in the same package, within clearpath_services)
 - Workspaces live in $HOME and there are currently three: (1) catkin_ws, (2) lucas_ws, (3) rtk_test_ws (only catkin_ws is automatically sourced)
+- Occam 360 camera feed needs calibration, stitched feed is currently broken.
+All other feeds OK.